m-aciek/django-admin-i18n-requirements/README.md

 **Requirements for natural sounding translations in Django.**

-This repository intent to gather requirements for natural sounding translations in all languages that Django supports, with focus on Django admin.
+This repository intents to gather requirements for natural sounding translations in all languages that Django supports, with focus on Django admin.

 In languages that inflects sentences basing on grammatical gender of nouns or uses nouns inflected in various